AbdelrhmanSror/springboot-backend/README.md

 ### command to run docker file.
 * if you are going to run the docker file map it to port 8090
-* pull the repo from docker hub docker pull sror12347/customer-sql-springboot:v1
+* pull the repo from docker hub.

+  docker pull sror12347/customer-sql-springboot:v1

-* run it
+* run it.

   docker run -p 8090:8090 sror12347/customer-sql-springboot:v1

   ### Running on docker Desktop.